"It's impossible for anyone to begin to learn that which one thinks one already knows."

 Yes, to ‘unlearn’ is an actual thing!
 It’s said (and well documented) that once you’ve had a thought six times it becomes your belief!
 A bit simplistic, we know, but the point is that once you believe something, your brain looks for evidence to prove you’re right.

-Compounding that, research indicates (simplistically) that 95% of the thoughts we have today, we will have again tomorrow.
+Compounding that, research indicates (simplistically) that 95 per cent of the thoughts we have today, we'll have again tomorrow.
 So we’re continually, habitually, going about our day, evidence-gathering to make our previous learning right, to validate our beliefs.
 And some of it goes back to our earliest childhood.
 You probably even have a routine, a ‘right’ order and way, when you shower!
 The normal outcome is that we believe some things to be true that, in fact, are not true!

-As adults, we get very attached to being right, whereas children are great at flexing - learning and unlearning.
+As adults, we get very attached to being right, whereas children are great at 'flexing' – learning and unlearning.
 What do you need to unlearn?
-Most likely, you have many thoughts and behaviours that really don’t serve you well – either for where you are right now or where you want to go.
-Some beliefs you hold will be wrong and some will be limiting you: think about all your ‘I can’t/don’t/won’t’ thinking, and all your ‘I’m not good at’ or ‘This is just the way I am’ self-judgments.
+Most likely, you've many thoughts and behaviours that really don’t serve you well – either for where you are right now or where you want to go.
+Some beliefs you hold will be wrong and some will be limiting you: think about all your ‘I can’t/don’t/won’t’ thinking, and all your ‘I’m not good at’ or ‘this is just the way I am’ self-judgments.

 Sometimes unlearning is more important than learning!
-Here are some coaching questions for your reflection.
+Here's some coaching questions for your reflection.